top of page

 Reduced Overstimulation

-Being easily overstimulated is seen as a key component of being highly sensitive.¹ PsychMechanics describes it as "when the sensory information you receive from one or more of your senses exceeds the information processing capacity of your brain".⁹ Overstimulation is also one of the hardest parts of being sensitive, as we reach this state quicker as overstimulation can negatively affect our lives in countless ways.
-Ultimately Dr. Aron believes that antidepressants can move us into a more optimal state of arousal from our overstimulation.¹
+Being easily overstimulated is seen as a key component of being highly sensitive.¹ PsychMechanics describes it as "when the sensory information you receive from one or more of your senses exceeds the information processing capacity of your brain."
+Overstimulation is also one of the hardest parts of being highly sensitive, as we reach this state quicker and stronger.
+It can be disorienting and can cause anxiety and depression at the least, as well as making it harder to focus, sleep, and do things we love.
+Ultimately, Dr. Aron believes that antidepressants can move us into a more optimal state of arousal from our overstimulation.

 So, it seems that this help with balancing neurotransmitters could reduce our overstimulation.
 This could allow us to do things like socialize or work longer without getting overstimulated.
 Or maybe it could allow us to multitask or focus better.